apache/flink/docs/content/docs/dev/datastream/event-time/generating_watermarks.md

  * time by a fixed amount.
 It assumes that elements arrive in Flink after
  * a bounded delay.
  */
-class TimeLagWatermarkGenerator extends AssignerWithPeriodicWatermarks[MyEvent] {
+class TimeLagWatermarkGenerator extends WatermarkGenerator[MyEvent] {

     val maxTimeLag = 5000L // 5 seconds